 Sail with expedition yacht Zuza to one of the most remote and beautiful parts of the UK for a trip of a lifetime!

-Lying out in the Atlantic, 45 miles west of the Outer Hebrides, this isolated and volcanic archipelago was once home to Britain’s most isolated community.
-The history of the people, its inaccessibility and amazing wildlife make the islands an exceptionally desirable destination for anyone interested in natural history.
-You will be able to soak up the rugged Hebrides, whilst keeping eyes peeled at all times for exotic flora and fauna.
+Lying out in the Atlantic Ocean, the UNESCO world heritage site of St Kilda sits 45 miles west from the Outer Hebrides.
+This isolated and volcanic archipelago is shrouded in myth and legend and was once home to Britain’s most isolated community.
+The history of the people, its harsh inaccessibility and amazing wildlife make the islands an exceptionally desirable destination for anyone interested in natural history.

 Sightings of seabirds such as Black Guillemots can be seen in their hundreds and white-tailed eagles soar along the rugged coastline.
 Sailing on Zuza is often rewarded with widespread sightings of birds of prey like Buzzards, Kestrels, Sparrowhawks and Peregrines and, if you’re lucky, you’ll spot the diminutive Merlin.
 The sound is magnificently overwhelming, with the call of seabird colonies, Puffins, Guillemots & Razorbills, echoing off the cliffs.

 There are frequent encounters with Common, Bottlenose & Whitebeak dolphins on board these trips, and Risso & White-sided dolphins are also occasionally sighted.
 There are plenty of whales in this part of the world too.
 Our most common encounters are with Minke – Humpbacks are a less frequent visitor, while the real star of the show is the resident pod of Orca if you’re lucky enough to see them gliding through the water.
 So keep your eyes peeled and have your binoculars at the ready!